-- Reflectors cannot be rotated when used with a reflector elbow (RE),or side shield (SSE). - Refer to the Clearance to Combustible chart see page 12 for minimum distances to combustibles when side shield extension(s) are used.
+Reflectors cannot be rotated when used with a reflector elbow (RE), U-shaped reflector (RU) or side shield (SSE).

+Refer to the Clearances to Combustible chart see page 11 for minimum distances to combustibles when side shield extension(s) are used.